dilyar85/packer-plugin-vsphere/docs/README.md

   template.
 It uses the vSphere API to build on a remote esx instance.
   This allows you to build vms even if you do not have SSH access to your vSphere cluster.

-- [vsphere-supervisor](/docs/builders/vsphere-supervisor.mdx) - This builder deploys a
+- [vsphere-supervisor](/docs/builders/vsphere-supervisor.mdx) - This builder uses vSphere
-  vm to a vSphere Supervisor cluster, using the VM-Service API.
-This allows you to build vms without a spec yaml file and configure it after using the Packer provisioners.
+  Supervisor Virtual Machine (VM) Service to deploy a new VM in a Kubernetes namespace.

 ### Post-Processors
 - [vsphere](/docs/post-processors/vsphere.mdx) - The Packer vSphere post-processor takes an artifact